 - Movement!
-Force yourself to get up every 30 minutes to one hour.
+Force yourself to get up every 30 minutes to 1 hour.
 Avoid sitting still or standing for long periods.

 - Put your feet up.
 When at rest, elevate the legs.
 Raising your legs above the level of your heart gives your veins a break as they don’t have to work against gravity.

 - Increase fiber in diet.
-This means incorporating more whole grains like bran plus fruits and vegetables.
+This means incorporating more whole grains like bran, plus fruit and vegetables.
 Eating fiber reduces the chances of constipation.